 Who else made it past security to fill the International Ballroom?
 A lot of Showtime folks (network prez David Nevins was the beau of the ball) including: Don Cheadle, Kristen Bell, Bill Macy, Emmy Rossum (she says Shameless is getting dark this year), Beau Bridges (he raved about the writing on Masters of Sex), Lizzy Caplan, Pooch Hall, Paula Malcomson (who mentioned they’d better do love scenes in the dark as they start Ray Donovan, as she isn’t in shape but Liev Schreiber is), Dash Mihok and loads of other execs.
 A special nod goes to the hardest working mayor in showbiz, Eric Garcetti, who dashed from the Saban’s home to make it to the Hilton just in time to give old pal Nevins an award.
 “The most punctual public official I have ever known,” said Nevins of Garcetti “I cannot tell you what it is to have my friend of 20 years, who is now mayor, give me this award.”

 My apologies to the military-type fellas I ran into leaving out the wrong door as I left the bash (I’m a little too familiar with the hotel).
 The upshot?
 Getting stuck on the corner of Wilshire and Santa Monica with all the other people that don’t park at the busy Hilton while President Obama’s motorcade drove past.
 None of us were too cool for school and waved like idiots.

-Photographs courtesy Eric Charbonneau
+Photographs by Eric Charbonneau